C2DH/ranketwo-submissions/lessons/tutorials/guide-collecting-tweets-netlytic.md

-not all matching tweets are captured through the free API only Premium (i.e., paid) or approved academic accounts can access the full gamot of tweets available through the API https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets

-### Further reading section:
+not all matching tweets are captured through the free API only Premium (i.e., paid) or approved academic accounts can access the full gamot of tweets available through the API https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets Further reading section:

 What is a REST API: https://www.redhat.com/en/topics/api/what-is-a-rest-api The COVID-19 stream: https://developer.twitter.com/en/docs/labs/covid19-stream/overview

 ## Your first harvest of tweets
-### Create a netlytic account
-Go to https://netlytic.org/ and choose one of the options for creating an account.

-Got to “My account” and link your Netlytic account to your Twitter account

-Click on the “Sign in with Twitter” button and follow the instructions.
+After creating an account on Netlytic, once you are connected, please go to the "My account" bar in the main menu and link your Netlytic account to your Twitter account.
+Then click on the “Sign in with Twitter” button and follow the instructions.
 This is a mandatory step.
 If you do not authorize your Netlytic account to access your Twitter account, you will not be able to collect Twitter data.

 Before you can begin to collect data, you will need to choose a topic and find your hashtags.
 To choose a hashtags / keywords, please go the the “How to choose your hashtag?” section below.